Origins

 cs Nov.
 22, 2024

-There is only my voice whispering for the release and return of Chinese Adoptees back to the sweet smelling tea olive trees of the Guilin mountains.
-I think of our little spirits embodied, removed from our blankets of monsoon season and sent off to a foreign but abundant enclosure that is the West.
-Sacred Grottoes of Yunyang await my return but for now we I’ll visit through photos taken by missionaries from National Geographic.
+There is only my voice whispering for the release and return of Chinese Adoptees to the sweet smelling tea olive trees of the Guilin mountains.
+I think of our little spirits embodied, removed from our blankets of monsoon season and sent to a foreign but abundant enclosure that is the West.
+Sacred Grottoes of Yunyang await my return but for now I’ll visit through photos taken by missionaries from National Geographic.

 sometimes I wonder if my mother tongue, culture, country, sense of self was traded for weekly dance lessons, public school lunches and college loans, american freedoms and antidepressants